ThyArt-IsMurder/Iran-clash-rules/README.md

 An enhanced and All-in-One set of geo-location routing files optimized for Iranian users to use in Clash/Clash.Meta.

-:bulb: For V2Ray geolocation rules please refer to [Iran V2Ray Rules](https://github.com/Chocolate4U/Iran-v2ray-rules)
+:bulb: For V2Ray geolocation rules please refer to [Iran V2Ray Rules](https://github.com/ThyArt-IsMurder/v2ray-rules)
-:bulb: For Sing-Box geolocation rules please refer to [Iran Sing-Box Rules](https://github.com/Chocolate4U/Iran-sing-box-rules)

 # :page_with_curl: Categories